Keys

 Recipient public-key encodings

-A sealed-PoE sender needs the recipient's public key in a portable string form.
-Label 309 reuses the age ecosystem's Bech32 recipient encodings, one per registered key-encapsulation mechanism:
+A sealed-PoE sender needs the recipient's public key in a portable string form, and a recipient backs up their secret in the matching form.
+Label 309 reuses the age ecosystem's Bech32 recipient encodings, one human-readable prefix (HRP) per registered key-encapsulation mechanism.

 BIP-173 caps a Bech32 string at 90 characters, but that cap exists for human-typed payment addresses and does not apply here.
-An implementation MUST encode and decode the age1pqc… string without enforcing the 90-character limit while still applying the Bech32 checksum and charset rules.
-The distinct HRP age1pqc keeps the hybrid recipient from colliding with any classical age1… recipient; the classical encoding stays within ordinary lengths and is handled unchanged.
+An implementation MUST encode and decode the age1pqc1… string without enforcing the 90-character limit while still applying the Bech32 checksum and charset rules.
+The distinct HRP age1pqc keeps the hybrid recipient from colliding with any classical age recipient — and is deliberately not age1pq, the shorter prefix an upstream native ML-KEM-768 + X25519 encoding already claims for the same primitive, so the two recipient encodings never collide on the wire.
+The classical encoding stays within ordinary lengths and is handled unchanged.

 These strings are recipient-discovery conveniences only.
 A recipient public key never appears on a Label 309 record's encryption envelope — an enc.slots[] entry carries per-slot key material and a wrap value, and the KEM identifier appears once at enc.kem.
 How the envelope and slots are built is covered in Sealed PoE.